 Order-specific risks include late shipment arrival or goods not meeting quality standards, thereby causing disruptions to the supply chain, such as:

-Additional detention and demurrage costs incurred if the finance department is not given sufficient advance notice to release payment.
+- Additional detention and demurrage costs are incurred if the finance department is not given sufficient advance notice to release payment.

 Supplier-specific risks include the failure to identify potential supplier risks, such as regulatory breaches, fraud, data security failures and a loss of intellectual property.
 This can occur when supply chain teams have poor visibility of their supplier processes and performance.

-What are solutions to increase purchase order visibility?
+What are the solutions to increase purchase order visibility and the benefits?